 Yes, I’m a problem solver.

-I’ve been dealing with the Spanish system for almost a decade, on the ground, going through my own frustrating learning curve.
+I’ve been dealing with the Spanish system for almost a decade, since 2010, on the ground, going through my own frustrating learning curve.

 All that matters to me is solving the problem.

 Making you happy through my services (visit my “Hall of Happy Clients” under Testimonials, up on top).